mcanouil/quarto-extensions/README.md

 This is a listing of Quarto extensions using GitHub API to retrieve information from the repositories.

-To add your extension to this list, please submit a pull request to this repository by adding your extension repository at the bottom of [`extensions/quarto-extensions.csv`](https://github.com/mcanouil/quarto-extensions/edit/main/extensions/quarto-extensions.csv).
+To add your extension to this list, please submit a pull request to this repository by adding your extension repository at the bottom of [`extensions/quarto-extensions.csv`](https://github.com/mcanouil/quarto-extensions/edit/main/extensions/quarto-extensions.csv) following `<owner>/<repository></optional-path>`.

 ```md
 <owner>/<repository>